pblivingston/facility-tracker/README.md

 # facility-tracker
 Facility tracker for Monster Hunter Wilds

+Displays a tracker for resource availability at various facilities.

 Adds a tracker to the bottom of the screen displaying Support Ship status, Rations available at the Ingredient Center, items available from Material Retrieval and Festival Shares, Trinkets available in the nest in the Grand Hub, and when Poogie has an item.

 Prerequisites: